Jan 11

 The directions are easy to follow and there isn’t any complicated budgeting or math involved thankfully.
 There are just straight-forward steps to follow.

-Steve encouraged us to share Debt Free Living with everyone we know, so they can get out of debt.
+Steve encouraged us to share this with everyone we know, so they can get out of debt.
 Every family that we have showed it to, and there are dozens now, are either totally debt free now or well on their way to getting out of debt.

 Their smile says it all.
 The burden is lifted.